mit-submit/submit-users-guide/source/access.rst

 You have several options to connect to subMIT, view and edit your files, and do your work.

 1. **ssh** is the simplest way to connect to the login nodes, see `the starting guide <https://submit.mit.edu/submit-users-guide/starting.html>`_.
 2. **`JupyterHub <https://submit.mit.edu/jupyter/hub/spawn>_`**  provides another easy alternative to connect to the cluster.
-You can log in using your Kerberos ID, and get access to an interative graphical interface, terminal, text editor, and more.
+You can log in using your Kerberos ID, and get access to an interactive graphical interface, terminal, text editor, and more.
 3. **VS Code** is a powerful code editor that supports remote access through SSH, as well as many languages and extensions.
 4. **X2GO** is a remote desktop software.